 Some of the most common heating systems in newer homes are hot water heat and steam heat, two types of “sealed water-circulating systems” that circulate water heated by a boiler through pipes to radiators.

 With regular use, it's only natural that these systems will need maintenance to run smoothly.
-Here are a few maintenance tips that may reduce the amount and severity of boiler and/or radiator repairs.
+Here are a few heating maintenance tips that may reduce the amount and severity of boiler and/or radiator repairs.
 Most of these should be performed by a professional.

 Bleed your hot-water system